-Brief summary of the business/ activities and its line of business
+Summary of the business/ activities and its line of business

-In terms of the guidelines issued by RBI, initially IDF-NBFCs could invest only in Public Private Partnership ("PPP") and post commercial operations date (COD) infrastructure projects, which have completed at least 1 (one) year of satisfactory commercial operations and are a party to Tripartite Agreement with the Concessionaire and the Project Authority for ensuring a compulsory buyout with termination payment.
-Accordingly, the key sectors in infrastructure that could be eligible for IDF-NBFCs funding were restricted principally to roads, ports, and airports.
-Thereafter, on May 14, 2015, RBI in consultation with the Government of India decided to amend the guidelines to broaden the mandate of IDF-NBFCs by also allowing them to undertake investments in non-PPP projects and PPP projects without a Project Authority.
+In terms of the guidelines issued by RBI, initially IDF-NBFCs could invest in Public Private Partnership ("PPP") and post commercial operations date (COD) infrastructure projects, which have completed at least 1 (one) year of satisfactory commercial operations and are a party to Tripartite Agreement with the Concessionaire and the Project Authority for ensuring a compulsory buyout with termination payment.
+Accordingly, the key sectors in infrastructure that could be eligible for IDF-NBFCs funding were restricted principally to sectors like roads and ports with Project Authorities like NHAI, Port Trusts etc. Thereafter, on May 14, 2015, RBI in consultation with the Government of India decided to amend the guidelines to broaden the mandate of IDF-NBFCs by also allowing them to undertake investments in non-PPP projects and PPP projects without a Project Authority.
 In accordance with RBI regulations, NIIF IFL is engaged in financing operational Infrastructure Projects.
 It plans to continue to invest in debt securities and loans of both PPP and non-PPP Infrastructure Projects which have completed minimum one year of satisfactory operations post commercial operations date (COD).

-NIIF IFL intends to focus on projects across various sectors in infrastructure in line with RBI guidelines including transport, energy, communication, and social and commercial infrastructure.
+NIIF IFL intends to focus on projects across various sectors in infrastructure in line with RBI guidelines including but not limited to transport, energy, communication, and social and commercial infrastructure.